alexsanderfr/A-Maze/README.md

 - Colliders have been added to the `Coin`, `Key`, `Left_Door`, `Right_Door`, and `The_Temple` game objects, and to the `Maze` game object's child game objects.

 ### Notes
 This project was built for Android.
+The goal of this project was to create a maze game, traversable by waypoints, with at least 5 collectatble coins and a key to unlock a door with a sign that declares the win state and restarts the game.
+The main scene is the scene called Main, located at Assets > UdacityVR > Scenes.